nwesplan/OSRS/README.md

 # OSRS
 OSRS Bots

-One of many scripts I have written for the osbot client.
+One of many scripts I have written on the osbot client for the game Runescape.

+Main script is AbyssalDemons.java
+Antiban code to prevent bans.